DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 6  More on Functions.md

 a call to “`read`”, for example, it has to be able to call your Java code.

-eg. Read will take a collection of `InterpreterDataType` objects and set the values of those objects from user input
+e.g. Read will take a collection of `InterpreterDataType` objects and set the values of those objects from user input
-(remember that read can take any number of parameters). eg. Write will take a collection of `InterpreterDataType` objects and print them to the screen.
+(remember that read can take any number of parameters). e.g. Write will take a collection of `InterpreterDataType` objects and print them to the screen.

 -----------------------------------------------------------------------------------------------